mft2023/SlowFast/README.md

 # 2. SlowFast
 This repository was modified from the [SlowFast network for MECCANO dataset](https://github.com/fpv-iplab/MECCANO) and took the weight to re-train the model to classify the interaction and hand roles of stroke survivors.
 Please download the files from [here](https://drive.google.com/drive/folders/1cc71O4XT0etAUXAAbIXLQANWnE7LHPnn?usp=sharing) and put them under _slowfast/Interaction_.

-Images can be stored under _slowfast/Interaction/frames/dataset_name/participant_id/video_id/_ and their text files containing hand bounding boxes were stored under _Shan_bbx_.
+The dataset structure can be found in [interaction.py](https://github.com/mft2023/SlowFast/blob/main/slowfast/datasets/interaction.py).
-The dataset structure can be found in [interaction.py](https://github.com/mft2023/SlowFast/blob/main/slowfast/datasets/interaction.py) and the training hyperparameters can be found in [SLOWFAST_8x8_R50_Interaction.yaml](https://github.com/mft2023/SlowFast/blob/main/slowfast/Interaction/SLOWFAST_8x8_R50_Interaction.yaml).
+The training hyperparameters for interaction detection and hand role classification can be found in [SLOWFAST_8x8_R50_Interaction.yaml](https://github.com/mft2023/SlowFast/blob/main/slowfast/Interaction/SLOWFAST_8x8_R50_Interaction.yaml) and [SLOWFAST_8x8_R50_Manipulation.yaml](https://github.com/mft2023/SlowFast/blob/main/slowfast/Interaction/SLOWFAST_8x8_R50_Manipulation.yaml), respectively.